Havzi Nela: Life

 Nela was born in the village of Kollovoz in the district of Kukës.
 He managed to finish both elementary and high school while living in extreme poverty.
-In high school he began to objecting to what he saw as injustices committed by the communist regime.
+In high school he began objecting to what he saw as injustices committed by the communist regime.
 After this, he began studies at the Higher Pedagogical Institute of Shkodër (today's Luigj Gurakuqi University), but was expelled due to his dissident beliefs.
 After much difficulty, he found a job as an elementary school teacher in Plani i Bardhë, a small village in the district of Mat, but was forced to quit due to suspicious activity.
 The suspicion arose after students began reading his poetry.
 He then went on to study at the Higher Pedagogical Institute of Shkodër by correspondence.
 He worked as a teacher in different towns and villages such as Krumë, Lojmë (in the administrative unit of Zapod) and Shishtavec until 1967, when he moved to Topojan.

 Havzi Nela was constantly under surveillance and was often taken into custody.
 His writings were censored heavily and his movements were restricted.
 After his students read the poem "Shko dallandyshe" (Be Off, Swallow) written by Filip Shiroka, Havzi Nela and his wife, Lavdie, were under threat of prosecution from the government due to its controversial content.
 They risked their lives by taking the journey over the border into Kosovo, Yugoslavia on 26 April 1967.
 While crossing the frontier he wrote on a piece of paper; "Goodbye, dear homeland, for I leave with a broken heart", (Lamtumirë atdhe i dashur, se po iki zemërplasur).
 He placed the piece of paper in the branch of a hazel tree.
 It is widely believed that the purpose of this was to declare an undying love for the country and its people while expressing disdain for its dictatorship.
 In Kosovo, he and his wife were captured just beyond the border.
 They were arrested and imprisoned in the city of Prizren.
 On 6 May 1967, the Yugoslav government exchanged Nela and his wife for several Yugoslav prisoners held in Albania.
 The exchange took place at the Morinë border crossing.